 What Is CloudColleague and How Does It Work?

 CloudColleague is a global marketplace that connects businesses with professionals for jobs, tasks, and services.
-It operates as a digital talent platform where businesses post the work they need done and professionals apply, propose, or list the services they offer.
+It operates as a digital talent platform where businesses post work and professionals apply, propose, or list the services they offer.
 The platform handles the full engagement cycle: discovery, communication, work delivery, and secure payment.

 What makes CloudColleague structurally different from a traditional job board is the scope of work it covers.
-A job board like SEEK or Indeed lists employment roles.
-CloudColleague lists employment roles and short-term tasks and packaged professional services.
-This means a professional on CloudColleague can find a permanent full-time position, pick up a one-off project to supplement their income, or sell a defined service directly to businesses who are browsing for it, all from the same account.
+A job board like SEEK or Indeed lists employment roles only.
+CloudColleague, however, lists employment roles, short-term tasks, and packaged professional services.
+Consequently, a professional can find a permanent full-time position, pick up a one-off project, or sell a defined service to businesses, all from the same account.

 The platform is designed for both sides of the professional market simultaneously.
-Employers dont have to pay for anything; means, first 25 employers got completely free for one entire year, making CloudColleague accessible to employers of every size, from large organisations to sole traders with a single task to complete.
-Professionals pay only 7% commission on tasks, so after the platform’s small commission is deducted, all payments go directly to the professionals.
+Businesses pay nothing to get started.
+Furthermore, the first 25 employers receive completely free access for one entire year, making CloudColleague accessible to organisations of every size.
+Professionals pay only a 7% commission on tasks, meaning almost all payments go directly to them.

-The verification process on CloudColleague adds a layer of credibility to both sides of the marketplace.
-Verified professionals carry a status marker on their profile that signals to businesses that their identity and professional credentials have been checked.
+The verification process adds a layer of credibility to both sides of the marketplace.
+Verified professionals carry a status marker on their profile signalling that their identity and credentials have been checked.
 This benefits both parties: businesses hire with greater confidence, and verified professionals appear more credibly in search results and application pools.

 Difference Between a Job, a Task, and a Service on CloudColleague